LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="SetOrChangeUserName-put-">Auth Set or Change UserName (PUT)</h4>
- This API is used to set or change UserName by access token.<a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-set-or-change-user-name/" target="_blank">More info</a>
+ This API is used to set or change UserName by access token.

 ```java